Simas-hub/Simas-hub/README.md

-Hey, I’m @Simas-hub from Lithuania
+Hey, I’m @Simas-hub from Lithuania,

 I am interested in learning web development while also managing my hobbies in music and art!

-I’m currently learning Full-stack development through The Odin Project You can reach me through my email simastamu@gmail.com or on discord "meninykas" Overall I consider myself as a creative and open-minded person with keen interests in music, design and nature!
+I’m currently learning Full-stack development through The Odin Project

+You can reach me through my email simastamu@gmail.com or on discord "meninykas"

+Overall I consider myself as a creative and open-minded person with keen interests in music, design and nature!

 <!---